ankaAR/bestiario5e/_creatures/venom-troll.md

 ***Multiattack*** The troll makes three attacks: one with its bite and two with its claws.

 ***Bite*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
-Impacto: 7 (1d6 + 4) puntos de daño perforante más 4 (1d8) poison damage, and the creature is poisoned until the start of the troll's next turn.
+Impacto: 7 (1d6 + 4) puntos de daño perforante más 4 (1d8) poison damage, and the creature is envenenado until the start of the troll's next turn.

 ***Claws*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 11 (2d6 + 4) slashing damage más 4 (1d8) poison damage.

 ***Venom Spray (Recarga 6)*** The troll slices itself with a claw, releasing a spray of poison in a 15-foot cube.
 The troll takes 7 (2d6) slashing damage (this damage can't be reduced in any way).
 Each creature in the area must make a DC 16 Constitution saving throw.
-On a failed save, a creature takes 18 (4d8) poison damage and is poisoned for 1 minute.
-On a successful save, the creature takes half as much damage and isn't poisoned.
-A poisoned creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+On a failed save, a creature takes 18 (4d8) poison damage and is envenenado for 1 minute.
+On a successful save, the creature takes half as much damage and isn't envenenado.
+A envenenado creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.